react-native-community/cli/CONTRIBUTING.md

 ### Stable version

 1. Pull latest changes for the stable branch (we use a _N.x_ convention where _N_ stands for major version of the RNC CLI).
-1. Run `yarn run publish`, it will tag the packages as `latest`.
+2. Run `yarn run publish`, it will tag the packages as `latest`.
-1. Chose an appropriate version from the available options.
+3. Choose an appropriate version from the available options.
-1. Create release notes in the project's Release tab.
+4. Create release notes in the project's Release tab.

 ### Prerelease

 1. Pull latest changes for the `main` branch.
-1. Run `yarn run publish:next`, it will tag the packages as `next`.
+2. Run `yarn run publish:next`, it will tag the packages as `next`.
-1. Use `Custom prerelease` option and go with `-alpha.N` convention.
+3. Use `Custom prerelease` option and go with `-alpha.N` convention.
-1. Create release notes in the project's Release tab.
+4. Create release notes in the project's Release tab.

 ### Legacy version

 1. Pull latest changes for the _N.x_ branch (where N stands for major legacy version).
-1. Run `yarn run publish --dist-tag N.x` to tag the packages as `N.x`.
+2. Run `yarn run publish --dist-tag N.x` to tag the packages as `N.x`.
-1. Chose an appropriate version from the available options.
+3. Choose an appropriate version from the available options.
-1. Create release notes in the project's Release tab.
+4. Create release notes in the project's Release tab.

 ## Reporting issues